mpicbg-scicomp/tissue_miner/README.md

 * Rates of tissue deformation (area expansion and convergence-extension) contributed by each type of cellular event (tensorial description)

 These data can than be employed to

-* Analyze time and tissue-orientation registrations for comparing multiple movies
-* Synchronize different movies
-* Compare tissue and cell deformations between ROI's and between movies.
+* Visualize of quantified data in graphs or directly on the movie images
 * Do statistics (time evolution of the distributions of cell area, anisotropy, packing, ..., bond length, vertex multiplicity, ...)
+* Synchronize different movies in time
+* Comparing values between multiple movies and ROI's
-* Do multiscale quantification and visualization using both dynamic ROI's (Lagrangian description) and fixed grids (Eulerian description): from individual cells to averages over the entire tissue
+* Do multiscale quantification and visualization using both tracked ROI's (Lagrangian description) and fixed grids (Eulerian description)
-* Visualize of quantified data in graphs or directly on the movie images

 Installation